commentary, images and sounds

 Flying Horses with an ensemble of 69 tuned glass bottles and….stay tuned

 The mail box started singing when we mailed a letter today.

-Carla’s grandmother’s telephone didn’t look like the one she had at home.
+When Carla was young her visits to her grandmother introduced her to sounds she wasn’t familiar with; like her grandmother’s telephone.
 Fancy and ornate it seemed like a treasure.
-This old phone now sits in our studio and sometimes we listen to the sound of its dial, the mechanical wind-up and reedy release.
-We included its sound in “Waltz” the last track in What Is Your Name
+This old phone now sits in our studio and sometimes the sound of its dial, the mechanical wind-up and reedy release might inspire a musical idea.
+We included this sound in “Waltz” the last track in What Is Your Name

 It’s the longest day of the year today which was the working title for a piece we composed many years ago on the longest day of the year.
 The song opens with a plaintive melody heard on blown glass bottles and the twangy acoustic of repetitive plucked old guitar strings (a musical invention – “string box ” by Dewi Minden as a gift to her father when she was twelve) then the easy voice of Carla Hallett singing an elegiac ode to the natural world.
 The sounds of tuned glass milk bottles and cider jugs played by Andrea and Dewi Minden provide the quirky textured ground of this dark environmental song.
 The piece was lovingly recorded at Vancouver’s historic Mushroom studios with engineer Simon Garber and released as “Alone Together” in 1992 on the album “Long Journey Home” by the Robert Minden Ensemble.